SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 [AI-Powered Math Tutoring Platform Research](https://arxiv.org/abs/2507.12484)

+Chudziak, J. A., & Kostka, A. (2025).
+AI-Powered Math Tutoring: Platform for Personalized and Adaptive Education. arXiv [Cs.AI].
+Retrieved from http://arxiv.org/abs/2507.12484

 - This research addresses a critical gap in current AI tutoring systems where the AI systems tend to provide direct answers rather than showing step by step solutions.
 With dual memory architecture, this sophisticated approach provides both strategically informed guidance based on historical patterns and detailed responsive support based on context.

 - By implementing a hybrid memory architecture, the knowledge graph could serve as the long term memory component where each concept node has specific attributes such as historical error patterns and identified misconceptions.
 Since graph relationships naturally represents prerequisite chains and conceptual dependencies, this enables sophisticated reasoning about learning paths.